Time for change

 What is it?

-Cyber liability insurance covers your business against damage caused by hackers, security breaches, viruses and data theft.
+Cyber insurance covers your business against damage caused by hackers, security breaches, viruses and data theft.

 The policy covers your direct losses (eg the cost of repairing, replacing or restoring systems, data or websites following an attack) or the compensation you have to pay to a third party (eg if you’re sued for the unauthorised collection of customers’ data).